monilshah23/FinTech-/Assignment_1/README.md

 In regards to the business aspects they have a minimum balance requirements for $5000 which as per their target market is relevant but in order to acquire more clients the company should think to lower it to a nominal market amount (which is $1000) or cut down to $0 requirement.

 By 2018 Justwealth also directed its focus towards institutional clients partnering up with Advisors, Group RRSPs, Corporate Accounts and with Not-for-profit Organizations. https://www.justwealth.com/jwi/
-With this B2B approach it will help them to acquire more clients and along with the current services I would add a couple services more i.e. Lending services, Estate & Trust Planning, Tax advice, mortgage advise, robo-realtor, Insurance Tech, Payments/Ecommerce/Billing
+With this B2B approach it will help them to acquire more clients and along with the current services I would add a couple services more i.e. Global Investing to the geographical allocations, currently company provides few options (allocation towards- Europe, South America,Emerging markets like south east Asia, China), Providing educational content on wesibe. example; short video clips along woth their current potcasts and blog services, Estate & Trust Planning, Tax advice, mortgage advise, robo-realtor, Insurance Tech, Payments/Ecommerce/Billing, Lending services, Global money transfer.
+With the strategic partnerships with big players such as Canadian banks or foreign institutions like Softbank, Citibank, ect. they can take a step ahead and can dip their toes into Equity/crowdfunding as a Venture Capitalist company.

-Adding this value added services will help Justwealth transform itself a one stop service firm for all the financial needs of a customer and converting itself to a big conglomerate such as NBFCs (Non-Banking Financial Services).
+Adding this value added services thourgh mergers & acquisitions, will help Justwealth transform itself to a one stop service firm for all the financial needs of a customer and converting itself to a big conglomerate such as [ NBFIs (Non-Banking Financial Institutions).](https://www.worldbank.org/en/publication/gfdr/gfdr-2016/background/nonbank-financial-institution)

 There are various technology available that can be used for the above recommendations and some are already been used in the industry.
 To name a few big data, AI machine learning, data analytics are some of them.
 Along with these, Justwealth can adopt blockchain technology into their business to implement some of the new services like Estate&Trust planning, mortgage planning and advise etc.